hosseinmoein/DataFrame/README.md

 std::vector<unsigned long> xulgvec = ulgvec;

 // This is only one way of loading data into a DataFrame instance.
 There are
 // many different ways of doing it.
-Please see the documentations, DataFrame.h, or datasci_tester.cc int rc = df.load_data(std::move(ulgvec),
+Please see the documentation, or dataframe_tester.cc int rc = df.load_data(std::move(ulgvec),  // Index column
                       std::make_pair("int_col", intvec),
                       std::make_pair("dbl_col", dblvec),
                       std::make_pair("dbl_col_2", dblvec2),